Vico1993/banq-script/README.md

-# basic-go-repo
+# BanQ-Script

-Template for my go template ( tired to copy past )
+Small script to check availability of the BanQ STUFF

 ## Setup